vantage6/python-ohdsi/README.md

 # python-ohdsi
 Python wrappers for (some) OHDSI tools.
-This project has been initiated for supporting OMOP data sources in vantage6.
+This project has been initiated for supporting OMOP data sources in [vantage6](https://vantage6.ai).

+Make sure you have a working R environment with the OHDSI packages installed.

 # TODO
 Packages to be wrapped: